sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 </response>
 ```

-This API allows you to verify whether a customer can redeem a specific number of points.
-Active points of a customer can be redeemed based on the redemption criteria set on your organization's Loyalty Program.
+Customers can redeem their active points according to the redemption criteria set for the organization (Loyalty Program).
+For example, points can be redeemed only in the denominations of 10 with a maximum of 200 points per time.

-For example, a redemption criteria could be, points can be redeemed only in the denominations of 10 and a maximum of 200 points can be redeemed at a time.
+This API lets you verify whether a specific number of points can be redeemed by a customer.
+With this API, you can now issue validation code to the customer  automatically upon successful validation.
+This will reduce an additional step of calling points/validationcode API to issue validation code.

 ### Resource Information
 Entry | Description
 --------- | -----------